Amadeo0312/Automated-Mandible-Segmentation/README.md

 ## How to Use:

   ### UNet-R

-  1. Install the requirements by using “pip install -r requirements. txt ” command
+Follow these steps to set up and run the UNet-R project:

+1. **Install the requirements**
+   Use the command below to install the necessary libraries from the requirements file:

+2. **Prepare your data**
-  2. Input the  Head and Neck CT Scans in  UNet-R/Input/images and UNet-R/Input/masks  for  the masked CT Scans
+Place your Head and Neck CT Scans into the appropriate directories:
+- Images: `UNet-R/Input/images`
+- Masks for the images: `UNet-R/Input/masks`

+3. **Train the model**
-  3. Finally train the images by running the train.py by using “python train.py” command
+Start the training process by running the following command: